tobyhodges/2024-03-07-cldt-part2-online/index.md

 <h3>Attendance and Cancellation</h3>
 Trainees who miss more than 1 hour of the training may be marked absent.
-Lesson Developer certification cannot be completed without full attendance at an Instructor Training event.
+Lesson Developer certification cannot be completed without full attendance at an Collaborative Lesson Development Training event.
 If you unexpectedly need to miss more than 1 hour of your event, please contact your Trainers (contact info below).

 For events in which registration occurs through The Carpentries via Eventbrite,